Ted Cruz maintains ties to right-wing group despite its extremist messaging

 Less than two months later, Julie McCarty tweeted a photo of Cruz holding the group’s T-shirt.
 “Senator @tedcruz took notice of @TrueTXProject, liked what he saw, and asked one of his team to get him a tshirt.
 How great is that?” she asked.

-The Cruz T-shirt photo is also posted on the TTP Instagram, but was deleted from the Facebook page after The Post asked the group about its ties to elected officials.
+The Cruz T-shirt photo is also posted on the TTP Instagram, but it was deleted from the Facebook page after The Post asked the group about its ties to elected officials.
 The deleted post said: “Hey, if Ted Cruz is wearing our shirt, don’t you want one too?”

 Barnes, chairman of the Tarrant County Republican Party, said officeholders may be more inclined to hold local Republican leaders accountable for offensive comments than an independent group.